Epiroc AB (publ) (OTCMKTS:EPOKY) Earns Equal Weight Rating from Morgan Stanley

 Morgan Stanley reiterated their equal weight rating on shares of Epiroc AB (publ) (OTCMKTS:EPOKY) in a report released on Monday morning, The Fly reports.

-Other analysts have also issued reports about the stock.
-UBS Group lowered shares of Epiroc AB (publ) from a buy rating to a neutral rating in a research report on Friday, July 24th.
-Royal Bank of Canada assumed coverage on Epiroc AB (publ) in a report on Tuesday, July 7th.
-They set a sector perform rating on the stock.
-JPMorgan Chase & Co. reiterated a neutral rating on shares of Epiroc AB (publ) in a report on Monday, October 5th.
-Berenberg Bank assumed coverage on Epiroc AB (publ) in a report on Friday, September 18th.
-They set a buy rating on the stock.
-Finally, Societe Generale assumed coverage on Epiroc AB (publ) in a report on Monday, September 28th.
-They set a buy rating on the stock.
+Several other brokerages have also recently commented on EPOKY.
+UBS Group cut shares of Epiroc AB (publ) from a buy rating to a neutral rating in a research note on Friday, July 24th.
+Royal Bank of Canada started coverage on shares of Epiroc AB (publ) in a research note on Tuesday, July 7th.
+They issued a sector perform rating for the company.
+JPMorgan Chase & Co. restated a neutral rating on shares of Epiroc AB (publ) in a research report on Monday, October 5th.
+Societe Generale initiated coverage on shares of Epiroc AB (publ) in a report on Monday, September 28th.
+They issued a buy rating on the stock.
+Finally, Berenberg Bank initiated coverage on shares of Epiroc AB (publ) in a research note on Friday, September 18th.
+They set a buy rating for the company.
 Two investment analysts have rated the stock with a sell rating, six have issued a hold rating and three have given a buy rating to the company.
 The company presently has an average rating of Hold.

 Shares of OTCMKTS EPOKY opened at $14.38 on Monday.
 Epiroc AB has a 52 week low of $7.55 and a 52 week high of $15.28.
 The firm has a 50-day moving average price of $14.60 and a 200 day moving average price of $12.54.